Home Family and home Gradina si gradina de legume How to grow an apple tree

 Bacteriosis

-A bacterial burn, aka bacteriosis, is activated by the action of the bacteria of the gram-negative bacillus.
-Trees of all ages can be affected, and distribution begins from above, moving downward.
-In most cases, the infection "arrives" in the garden along with new seedlings and cuttings.
-The factors that push for development are warm rains and high temperatures.
-Signs of damage appear as dark, watery spots, due to which the foliage becomes as if charred and burnt.
-At the same time, despite their appearance, the leaves do not leave the branches of the tree.
+Bacterial burn, also known as bacteriosis, is activated by the influence of gram-negative bacteria.
+Trees of all ages can be affected, and the spread begins from the top, moving downwards.
+In most cases, the infection “arrives” in the garden along with new seedlings and cuttings.
+Factors that push for development are warm rains and high temperatures.
+Signs of damage appear in the form of dark, watery spots, causing the foliage to appear charred and burnt.
+Moreover, despite their appearance, the leaves do not leave the branches of the tree.
 But the affected flowers turn dark brown and fall off.
-Affected fruits take on a dark, unhealthy appearance and are inhibited in growth.
-To protect your garden from infection - when buying new seedlings, pay attention to their quality to make sure they are healthy.
+Affected fruits take on a dark, unhealthy appearance and are stunted in growth.
+To protect your garden from infection, when purchasing new seedlings, pay attention to their quality to make sure they are healthy.

 Moniliosis